dictlab/mdict-cpp/README.md

 ### Running the Dictionary Tool

 #### Query a word
+*Warning:* Make sure to include backslashs at the end of each query, otherwise lookup can fail.
 ```bash
 ./build/bin/mydict your_mdx_file.mdx yourword
 # output the resource binary as base64 format